 - You feel bad about letting your old web guy go.
 We attorneys tend to be a very warm and fuzzy bunch when it comes to some things.
 For whatever reason, we tend to give our vendors a lot of slack when they are doing something that we don’t understand.
 We also tend to bond with them in unhealthy ways.
 We tend to empower incompetent people to handle one of the most important aspects of our law firms’ futures, our online marketing.
 Maybe your nephew did your website and you don’t have the heart to take away his $300 per month, so you keep paying him while you commission a professional to build and manage a better website that will actually help you grow your law firm?
 Maybe you’re a criminal defense attorney and you bartered your services in exchange for website or “SEO” services from your client (it’s okay, you’re not alone, it happens… a lot!), only to realize that it’s a bad idea.
 Now you’re afraid of firing him because you defended him on an extortion case and he’s pretty good at what he does.
 No matter why you don’t want to break “bad” news to your current web guy, there is a win-win situation that doesn’t involve hurting anybody’s feelings (or cash flow).
 Tell your nephew thanks for the great job and as a thank-you continue to give him $300 per month until he replaces the income (I know… I know… but it’s only $300 bucks per month, you know he needs it, and your sister will appreciate it).
 And tell your extortionist former client thanks for the “great” job and move on.
 Firing a person or company can be tough, but not doing so is not, in and of itself, a valid reason for having more than one law firm website.

 - You just want a new website design.
 This is perhaps the worst reason to build an additional website or blog for a law firm.
 It’s relatively easy to restyle a website (it’s free with LawLytics membership every two years, and if you’re using WordPress there are a plethora of templates to choose from, although with some significant downside lawyers should know about).
 If your site is already working but just needs updating, you don’t need to throw the baby out with the bathwater (I suppose a better analogy would be to get an additional baby).
 Ugly websites can be made to look better in short order.
 Websites that are not mobile compatible can easily made responsive.
 Websites that are already responsive can be made even better by taking a mobile first design approach.
-If you are thinking about getting a new website because you want a better design, schedule a consultation with us first and we will help understand your options for upgrading or fixing what you have.
+If you are thinking about getting a new website because you want a better design, schedule a demo with us first and we will help understand your options for upgrading or fixing what you have.
 We rescue ugly and underperforming websites every week by brining them into the LawLytics system and giving them new life (and a refreshed design).

 - You don’t have control over your current website.
 We see this a lot with some of the larger attorney website design companies.
 They registered your domain name (thanks a lot guys).
 They slipped into your agreement with them that they own the domain, the design, and the content (you didn’t read it before you signed it, did you?
 I know you couldn’t imagine anybody being that bold with an attorney.
 It happens.).
 And now you are hostage.
 This was more the norm four years ago before LawLytics came to the scene, but it still exists in some companies despite it being wildly against every attorneys’ best interests.
 From what we’ve seen, however, despite agreements to the contrary, many web design companies who used to do this are now willing to release attorneys from these atrocious parts of the agreements and allow the law firms to assume ownership of the domain name and content.
 My point is, don’t just assume that, because it says it in an old contract that you signed years ago, that your website will be lost if you switch companies.